etirouthier/keras_dna/docs/weights.md

 ## Introduction

-To handle unbalanced dataset it is useful to set weights to the training example.
-The module `Generator` owns a way to do so (not the module `MultiGenerator`).
+To handle unbalanced dataset it is useful to add weights to training examples.
+The module `Generator` owns a way to do so (but not the module `MultiGenerator`).

 ```python
 from keras_dna import Generator